apache/spark/docs/howto/operator/gcp/pubsub.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The PubSub topic is a named resource to which messages are sent by publishers.
-The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubTopicCreateOperator` operator would create a topic.
+The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubTopicCreateOperator` operator creates a topic.

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_pubsub.py
     :language: python